NOW AVAILABLE

-MARSHALL ERDMAN PREFABRICATED HOMES PREFAB HOMES #1: Van Tamelen Jackson Duncan Iber Post Cass Zaferiou Molloca LaFond PREFAB HOMES #2: RUDIN McBEAN Date: 1958 Title: Erdman Prefabricated Home #1 (1956-1961 - 406-411).
+MARSHALL ERDMAN PREFABRICATED HOMES PREFAB HOMES #1: FLOOR PLAN Van Tamelen Jackson Duncan Iber Post Cass Zaferiou MollIca LaFond PREFAB HOMES #2: RUDIN McBEAN Date: 1956

 Description: Frank Lloyd Wright and Marshall Erdman study model of prefabricated home #1.
-Erdman’s first contact with Wright was as contractor for the Unitarian Meeting House in Madison, designed in 1947.
+Erdman's first contact with Wright was as contractor for the Unitarian Meeting House in Madison, designed in 1947.
 Construction began in 1949 and was completed in 1951.
 The two first discussed the idea of working together on a prefabricated design in 1954.
-It wouldn’t be until the end of 1955 that Wright would deliver his first design.
+It wouldn't be until the end of 1955 that Wright would deliver his first design.
 Erdman convinced Wright to attend the show in January 1958.
-On January 22 he delivered a lecture on prefabrication and his prefab design in the Crystal Ballroom of Chicago’s Blackstone Hotel.
+On January 22 he delivered a lecture on prefabrication and his prefab design in the Crystal Ballroom of Chicago's Blackstone Hotel.
 This model was most likely created for the show and his lecture.
 Clipping on verso: "A New Wright Project.
 Architect Frank Lloyd Wright, left, and manufacturer Marshall Erdman, Madison, Wis., look over a model of a prefabricated three-bedroom house that is expected to sell for about $20,000.
 The new creation of the 88-year-old architect is expected to go into production early in 1959.
 The two-story house model is being displayed at the National Association of Home Builders annual convention in Chicago."
 Stamped on clipping: "Jan 23 1958."
 Stamped on verso: "1946 Jan 22."
 (SIC.
 Should be 1958 Jan 22.)
-Nine homes were completed: Van Tamelen (1956 - S.406); Jackson (1957 - S.407.1); Duncan (1957 - S.407.2); Iber (1957 - S.408); Post (1957 - S.409.1); Cass (1959 - S.409.2); Zaferiou (1961 - S.410); Molloca (1958 - S.411.1); LaFond (1960 - S.411.2).
+Nine homes were completed: Van Tamelen (1956 - S.406); Jackson (1957 - S.407.1); Duncan (1957 - S.407.2); Iber (1957 - S.408); Post (1957 - S.409.1); Cass (1959 - S.409.2); Zaferiou (1961 - S.410); Mollica (1958 - S.411.1); LaFond (1960 - S.411.2).
 Photographed by Dan Erdman.

 Size: 10 x 6.5 B&W photograph.